Adopted by the Board of the Foundation on 4 June 2020.

 - continuously reviewing asset management in terms of set objectives, risk limits and compliance with investment policy

-- appointing an investment delegation, tasked with preparing and deciding on asset management issues, comprising at least two of Board members
+- appointing an investment committee, tasked with preparing and deciding on asset management issues, comprising at least two of Board members

 - ensuring that asset management is conducted with the requisite skill.

-On the Board’s behalf, the investment delegation is responsible for:
+On the Board’s behalf, the investment committee is responsible for:

 - managing the Foundation’s securities portfolio within the framework of the normal portfolio adopted and permitted exposure limits

-- continuously keeping the Board informed of the delegation’s decisions and the results of the asset management, and where necessary proposing to the Board changes in the investment policy adopted
+- continuously keeping the Board informed of the committee’s decisions and the results of the asset management, and where necessary proposing to the Board changes in the investment policy adopted

 - making decisions on selection or, where appropriate, replacement of one or more external managers